42nd (East Lancashire) Infantry Division: Western Front

-On 27 September 1918 it attacked and advanced Havrincourt Wood through the Siegfried Stellung section of the Hindenburg Line via successive planned objectives denoted Black, Red, Brown, Yellow, Blue Lines, to Welsh Ridge.
+On 27 September 1918 it attacked and advanced Havrincourt Wood through the Siegfriedstellung (Hindenburg Line) via objectives called the Black, Red, Brown, Yellow and Blue lines, to Welsh Ridge.
 The Hindenburg Line was attacked in enfilade, or diagonally, as can be seen from the map.
 Many casualties were sustained from machine guns situated in Beaucamps to the right of the division's front during the Battle of the Canal du Nord.
 Its infantry relieved by New Zealand Division and withdrew to Havrincourt Wood for rest on 29 September 2018.
 The divisional artillery remained in action in support of the New Zealand Division in the Pursuit to the Selle.

 On 9 October 1918 its infantry marched up to the front through Lesdain, Esnes, Beauvois and relieved New Zealand Division, who had established a bridgehead across the River Selle at Briastre.
-It defended Briastre against heavy German counterattacks and shelling from 12 October 1918 and then advanced across the River Selle to Marou, Virtigneul and Belle Vue Farm during the Battle of the Selle.
+It defended Briastre against German counterattacks and shelling from 12 October 1918 and then advanced across the River Selle to Marou, Virtigneul and Belle Vue Farm during the Battle of the Selle.
 Private Alfred Robert Wilkinson of the 1/5th Manchesters was awarded the Victoria Cross for actions on 20 October 1918 at Marou.
-The division's opponent in these actions was the German 25th Division.
+The division's opponent in these actions was the 25th Division.

 It was relieved by New Zealand Division on 24 October 1918 and withdrew to Beauvois for a rest.
-It then moved up though Le Quesnoy and Forest of Mormal in support of the advance of 37th and New Zealand Divisions on 3 November 1918.
+It then moved up though Le Quesnoy and Forêt de Mormal in support of the advance of the 37th Division and New Zealand Division on 3 November 1918.
 It relieved the New Zealand Division in line of attack on eastern edge of Forest of Mormal and attacked and advanced to Hautmont in the Arrondissement of Avesnes-sur-Helpe on 6 November 1918.
-It was standing fast on line Maubeuge – Avesnes-sur-Helpe Road when the armistice was signed on 11 November 1918.
+It was standing fast on line Maubeuge–Avesnes-sur-Helpe Road when the Armistice of 11 November 1918 came into force.